-This BLOG On Mortgage Insurance Lending Guidelines For Borrowers Was UPDATED On October 24th, 2018
+This BLOG On Mortgage Insurance Lending Guidelines For Borrowers Was UPDATED And PUBLISHED On December 21st, 2019

 Private Mortgage insurance also known as PMI is insurance that only benefits lenders and not borrowers: